sailpoint-oss/sailpoint-cli/cmd/va/list.md

 # List

-List the clusters and virtual appliances in the configured IdentityNow tenant.
+List the VAs and VA clusters in the configured IdentityNow tenant.

 ====